G-Research/otel-partial-collector/README.md

 - `heartbeat`: This event stores the OTLP Trace serialized as protobuf into the database.
 - `stop`: This event removes the partial events associated with that trace from the database since the trace is already propagated using the trace pipeline.

+Each trace inside the database contains a single span.
+Partial exporter takes attributes from the log (excluding ones with `partial.` prefix), and merges them with the span attributes.
+If attribute is already present in a span, the span attribute takes precedence.

+## Otel Partial Receiver

+Otel Partial Receiver is responsible for monitoring old traces inside the database.
+It uses the `gc_threshold` to query old traces, remove them from the database and send them through the pipeline.
+If the send fails, the record will stay in the database and will be subject for the next push.

-The connector runs a background process, checking partial traces stored inside the database.
-If the trace is older than `config.gc_threshold`, the connector will push the trace with the `partial.gc` attribute set to `true`.
-This way, users can distinguish what traces are pushed by the connector.
+Each partial trace pushed by the Otel Partial Receiver contains the `partial.gc` attribute set to `true` to distinguish spans pushed by the receiver.

-## Run locally

-To run the connector, you first should generate a binary file.
-In order to do it you should use ocb.
-Install ocb by referring to [this](https://opentelemetry.io/docs/collector/custom-collector/#step-1---install-the-builder) page.

-Once you have the ocb, you can use `example/builder-config.yaml` to test this application.
-However, you should probably generate a new one more suitable for your environment.
-The builder manifest is documented [here](https://opentelemetry.io/docs/collector/custom-collector/#step-2---create-a-builder-manifest-file)

 ### Developer setup